Man dies after attempting to cross I-85 on foot - Salisbury Post

 Man dies after attempting to cross I-85 on foot

-SALISBURY – An man on Wednesday was struck and killed on Interstate 85 near the north onramp from East Innes Street.
+SALISBURY – A man was struck and killed on Interstate 85 near the north on-ramp from East Innes Street on Wednesday.

 N.C.
 State Highway Patrol Sgt.
-Joe Leonard said Gabriel Ray Basinger, 44, of China Grove. darted across the onramp where it merges onto I-85 and stopped at a thin piece of grassy median.
+Joe Leonard said Gabriel Ray Basinger, 44, of China Grove, darted across the on-ramp where it merges onto I-85 and stopped at a thin piece of grassy median.
 The man then attempted to cross the interstate and ran into the side of a FedEx truck, Leonard said.

-Basinger died on the scene and was transported by Rowan County EMS to Rowan Medical Center.
+Basinger died on the scene and was transported by Rowan County EMS to Novant Health Rowan Medical Center.

-Leonard said Highway Patrol has not immediately able to identify Basinger.
-During a follow up on Wednesday evening Leonard said the investigation has still not determined why this happened.
+Leonard said the investigation has not determined why Basinger was attempting to cross the interstate.

-Leonard said no charges had been filed and it is unlikely there will be charges filed in this case.
-Highway Patrol called investigators to ensure the truck is in compliance with federal regulations.
+Leonard said it is unlikely any charges will be filed.
+Highway Patrol called investigators to make sure the truck was in compliance with federal regulations.

 Four additional COVID-19 deaths makes county 5th in the state